Mari Emmanuel: Ancient Church of the East

 In July 2013, while on a visit to Australia, Mar Addai II bestowed the patriarchal confirmation upon Emmanuel.
 However, at the time he ordered Emmanuel to make changes in regard to a range of different aspects of his priestly operation, including liturgical and theological aspects, as well as his social conduct.
 When the patriarch's deadline expired, Addai II suspended Emmanuel's priesthood in July 2014, on the grounds of disobeying canons promulgated by the First Council of Nicaea in AD 325.
 His suspension was briefly withdrawn in December 2014, when Emmanuel declared his acceptance of the patriarchal decrees, but renewed when he expressed his disagreement a second time.
-For a period of time, Emmanuel preached at Saint Zaia Cathedral in Middleton Grange, New South Wales.
+For a period of time, Emmanuel preached at St Zaia's Cathedral in Middleton Grange, New South Wales.

 Controversies

 In 2013, Emmanuel was accused of aggravated indecent assault after an 18-year-old woman alleged he had sexually touched her at his home following a late-night call for help.
 In June 2014, Magistrate Elaine Truscott found that Emmanuel, then serving as bishop at St Zaia's Cathedral in Sydney, had embraced and caressed the woman.
-She described his behavior as "distinctly fallen from grace," but dismissed the charge on the basis that prosecutors had not proved beyond reasonable doubt that he was aware of her lack of consent.
+She described his behavior as 'distinctly fallen from grace', but dismissed the charge on the basis that prosecutors had not proved beyond reasonable doubt that he was aware of her lack of consent.
 Emmanuel denied the allegations, saying he had never touched the woman sexually, and pleaded not guilty.
-The judgment rejected his account as "untrue, in most respects," and prohibited him from contacting the woman for five years.
+The judgment rejected his account as 'untrue, in most respects', and prohibited him from contacting the woman for five years.
 That same year, he was suspended from the Ancient Church of the East and subsequently founded Christ The Good Shepherd Church.

 Independent church

-In January 2015, Emmanuel established himself as bishop of an independent church in the East Syriac tradition, in Wakeley, Christ the Good Shepherd Church.
+In January 2015, Emmanuel established himself as bishop of an independent church in the East Syriac tradition, in Wakeley, Christ The Good Shepherd Church.
 As of 2025, he is not listed as a clergyman in the Ancient Church of the East's Archdiocese of Australia, New Zealand, and Lebanon.